genijmath/Hadoop-Sandbox/README.md

 For future analysis I want to get pages extracted and cleaned from XML tags/wiki mark-up.
 Analyzer.cleanupPage + Analyzer.cleanNonWords does precisely that in an efficient manner.

+CutText class introduced is a weird animal to get around of the fact that Text does not have setLength property and Text.length variable is declared as private.
+It pretends to be Text when serializes.
+Minor optimization with a terrible design approach.
+Have fun.
+Text.setLength probably should be provided.

 For word stem analysis, Lucene libraries are used: http://lucene.apache.org/core/4_4_0/core/org/apache/lucene/analysis/package-summary.html

+#git push hadoop master